-Looking now at the map I may actually have slept in Lincolnshire, I had no idea and cared even less: just after dawn the rain had eased off, my primary preoccupation was with stuffing my wringing wet gear into my rucksack and yomping into Sutton Bridge as fast as my blisters would let me, in the hope of breakfast.
+Looking now at the map I may actually have slept in Lincolnshire, I had no idea and cared even less.
+Just after dawn the rain had eased off, my primary preoccupation was with stuffing my wringing wet gear into my rucksack and yomping into Sutton Bridge as fast as my blisters would let me, in hope of breakfast.

 Once back on the sea wall I discovered my feet were not the limiting factor.
 This section hadn’t been mown, the vegetation was thigh high and absolutely soaking.

 It wasn’t long before my forebodings of another problem I might have on this hike were confirmed.
 By now my waterproof jacket and overtrousers had done over two thousand miles of rough hill trails, and many other shorter foul weather adventures in between.
 In terms of actually keeping me dry they were both a little past their use-by date.